grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlphttp.md

 ## Component health

-`otelcol.exporter.otlp` is only reported as unhealthy if given an invalid configuration.
+`otelcol.exporter.otlphttp` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

-`otelcol.exporter.otlp` does not expose any component-specific debug information.
+`otelcol.exporter.otlphttp` does not expose any component-specific debug information.

 ## Example